 PATTERN KIOSK and exhibited at SIGNAL 002, 2019.

 (March 2019 – September 2019)

 Television and the Public Interest is a significant speech from the early days of television broadcast history when a potent and principled FCC (…weird right?) spoke directly to broadcasters praising their innovations in story — but demanding far more than the baseless violence and cheap thrills that already dominated the airwaves.

 Television and the Public Interest Revisited is a culmination of cutting edge projection technology, in a fresh media format using stylized experimental visuals to drive home a timeless argument on improving our culture.

-Follow This Giddy Future on artist friendly social platforms or shop for art prints where available
+Follow This Giddy Future on social media